Warning

 If EasyInstall/setuptools appears to install correctly, and you can run the

-easy_install command but it fails with an ImportError, the most likely
+command but it fails with an ImportError

-cause is that you installed to a location other than site-packages,
+cause is that you installed to a location other than site-packages

 without taking any of the steps described in the Custom Installation